tlswg/tls-subcerts/draft-ietf-tls-subcerts.md

 * Each delegated credential is bound to a specific signature algorithm for use in the TLS handshake ({{RFC8446}} section 4.2.3).
 This prevents them from being used with other, perhaps unintended signature algorithms.
+  This prevents them from being used with other, perhaps unintended signature algorithms.
+The signature algorithm bound to the delegated credential and the one in the servers certificate can be different.

 ## Related Work